 Before you consider your current niche doomed once and for all, you need to check if the problem is not elsewhere.

 While you’re busy blaming your blog niche, sometimes the problem is in other areas of your blog.
-In this case, you can switch blog niches, but the problem will repeat itself.
+In this case, you can switch blog niches, but the problem will remain or eventually repeat itself.

 Take a closer look at your website and your blogging history to be sure that: